Siphnian Treasury: The east pediment

 The east pediment is the only surviving pediment of the Siphnian Treasury and depicts a famous Delphic theme.
 In the center of the pediment there is Zeus (other sources claim it is Athena or Hermes), on the left Apollo and on the right Heracles.
 The two young gods are competing for the Delphic tripod, and Zeus in the middle is trying to separate them.
 The sculpture shows the anger of Heracles because Pythia refused to give him an oracle, since he had not been cleansed from the murder of Iphitus.
 An outraged Heracles has already managed to seize the sacred tripod, and Apollo is trying to pull it away from him.

 The east frieze

 The east frieze depicts a scene from the Assembly of the Gods during the Trojan War, where the gods are discussing the issue with lively gestures like they are arguing.
 To the right, we see Athena as the head of the gods who side with the Greeks.
 On the left, we see the gods who protect and defend the Trojans: Apollo, Ares, Aphrodite and Artemis.
 In the middle, we see Zeus in a lavish throne.

-At another part of the frieze, we see a scene from the Trojan war: the scene is a duel over the dead body of a warrior, where the two adversaries are flanked by the heroes of the Achaeans on the right and those of the Trojans respectively on the left.
+At another part of the frieze, we see a scene from the Trojan war: the scene is a duel over the dead body of a warrior (Antilochus), where the two adversaries are flanked by the heroes of the Achaeans on the right and those of the Trojans respectively on the left.
 The figure of old Nestor is encouraging the Greeks.